Synod 2021 - 2023

 The prayer Adsumus Sancte Spiritus has been historically used at Councils, Synods and other Church gatherings for hundreds of years.
 Attributed to Saint Isidore of Seville (c.
 560 - 4 April 636), its name comes from the first words of the Latin original, and mean: “We stand before You, Holy Spirit,”

-As we are called to embrace this synodal path of the Synod 2021-2023, this prayer invites the Holy Spirit to operate within us so that we may be a community and a people of grace.
-For the Synod 2021-2023, we will use a simplified version that any group or liturgical assembly can pray more easily:
+As we are called to embrace this synodal path of journeying together, this prayer invites the Holy Spirit to operate within us so that we may be a community and a people of grace.
+For our gatherings, we will use a simplified version that any group can pray more easily:

 We stand before You, Holy Spirit,